notIGR/mileston3-music-blog/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-This web app is a blog for an individual sharing information to others via articles.
+This web app is a blog for an individual sharing information to others via articles and playlist via spotify.
 Cick the links in the nav bar to read diffecnt subjects.
 In this app I used the Next.js framework and a mixture of global css and tailwind for the design.
 For my database i used postgresSQL w/prisma.
 My project was launched via Vercel.